AntiMicroX/antimicrox/README.md

         Qt5Network.dll
         Qt5Widgets.dll

-* copy them next to the executable
+* copy them next to the application executable

+* last dependency is the Qt plugin platform 'qwindows.dll' located in C:\Qt\5.1.1\mingw48_32\plugins\platforms\

+* create a sub-folder named 'platforms' and copy it there

 * you have just built AntiMicro for Windows :D